charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 [^4]: Diamond spends the second half of his book fleshing out the causal change between food production and various technologies.
 Honestly, I skimmed some of it.
 In my mind, jump from hunter-gatherer society to sedentary food production is

-I think the context is important
-Good place to pause and give him credit

-So now the big question becomes: why did food production arise in Eurasia 10,000 years ago, much later in the Americas and Sub-Saharan Africa, and not at all in Australia?

 ![Teosinte, the wild ancestor of corn](/assets/images/teosinte-uw.png)
 <span class="">Teosinte, the wild ancestor of corn.
 Photo from [UW Libraries][uw_libraries]</span>